Expert Tips: How to Test Your Resume Logically

 The Plan: This method aims for no problems by using layouts that recruiters expect and can scan easily.
 It makes sure computers can read it well and that you look professional and fit in.

 The Danger: You become invisible.
 In a stack of 500 resumes that all look the same, being "safe" usually means being "forgotten."
-If your experience isn't clearly the best, you have no visual advantage to make a tired recruiter stop scrolling.
+If your experience isn't the strongest in the stack, you have no visual advantage to make a tired recruiter stop scrolling.

 Visual Style (The Big Risk)